If you believe your child is in immediate danger or a life-threatening situation, call emergency services on triple zero – 000.

 Anne Edwards

-Executive Director - Operations
+Executive Director - Child Safe Organisations

 Gender pronouns: she/her

-Anne Edwards is the Executive Director Operations.
+Anne Edwards is the Executive Director, Child Safe Organisations

 She has a background in research and policy in the human services, particularly in criminal justice and child safety.
 She has worked across a number of Queensland Government departments, largely in the Department of Justice where she led the Queensland Sentencing Advisory Council, was part of the inaugural team at the Justice Reform Office, and established the First Nations Justice Office.
 Anne led the Research Team for the Queensland Child Protection Commission of Inquiry in 2012–13 and has since worked on various projects to see improvements in Queensland’s child safety framework.